 Our Curriculum at Manor Wood Primary School

-In line with Government guidelines our curriculum at Manor Wood is currently under review.
-The process involves all subject leaders and also pupil voice and is being led by Kate Thompson.
-The new long term plan will be shared with parents once it is completed.
+In line with Government guidelines, our curriculum at Manor Wood has been fully reviewed.
+This process has involved all subject leaders and also pupil voice and has been led by the Deputy Headteachers.

 To meet the requirements of the National Curriculum, classes from Year 1 – 6 follow a number of themes with a focus on history, geography, science or design technology (DT) which is shared with parents each term by class teachers.